local-minimum/informal-but-limited-dungeon-crawler-jam-assets-2025/rules/rules-ideas.md

 - Voice
   - (Local) I think we should be allowed some or even as many as we want voice lines into the game as it sort of equates adding text.
 And I don't think we want to limit text do we?
+  - (Slippers) I think that's okay, but I would like to strictly enforce the no genAI on this (if we agree on that as a rule).

 ## Possible loopholes